In this policy, we tell you how we treat and protect your personal data.

 We will inform you if we lift any restriction on data processing you have obtained according to the above conditions.

-(1) The personal data are no longer necessary in relation to the purposes for which they were collected or otherwise processed;
+(1) the personal data are no longer necessary in relation to the purposes for which they were collected or otherwise processed;

 (2) the data subject objects to the processing and there are no overriding legitimate grounds for the processing; or